Why Would a Child Need a Heart Transplant?

 Patients being evaluated for transplantation will have an echocardiogram and usually a cardiac catheterization.
 There will also be many blood tests and meetings with multiple transplant team members.

-If the lung or heart function is too poor on its own, patients may need to remain on intravenous (IV) medications while waiting on transplantation.
-The patient will need to stay in the hospital for this period.
+If the lung or heart function is too poor on its own, patients may need to remain on intravenous (IV) medications while waiting for transplantation.
+The patient will most commonly need to stay in the hospital for this period.

 Mechanical circulatory support, or a ventricular assist device (VAD), may also be needed.